-Emma Maria Leisner-Fragale died in 1982, at the age of ninety-two, and Harriet Bertha Fragale lived in the Fragale house until her death in 1984.
+Emma Maria Leisner-Fragale died in 1982 at the age of ninety-two, and Harriet Bertha Fragale lived in the Fragale house until she died in 1984.

 Harriet had willed the house to the two younger Williams children, Mary and Brendan Junior, her niece and nephew.
 Mary had died of complications from diabetes in 1980, so the house went to Brendan.
 He sold it in 1988, and that owner still lives there, as of 2014.
 He's made many renovations, and the house will be in fine shape when it turns one hundred years old, in 2017.
-The house at 609 S. 18th street is now owned by the son
+The house at 609 S. 18th Street is now owned by the son of a woman that Dick lived with for twenty-five years after his divorce.

-After my grandmother Margaret Fragale-Williams died on June 13, 1986, there were no more Fragales in Escanaba, but up in Marquette, Irene Fragale-Stratton lived another quarter of a century, and died on September 14, 2012 at the age of 103.
+After my grandmother Margaret Fragale-Williams died on June 13, 1986, there were no more Fragales in Escanaba; but up in Marquette, Irene Fragale-Stratton lived another quarter of a century, dying on September 14, 2012, at the age of 103.